 No blood lead level is safe for human beings.
 However, children 5 and under are at the greatest risk for poisoning.

 This is because younger children tend to put things in their mouths like paint chips (which taste sweet) from peeling and flaking windows, doors, trim, and walls.

 Household dust can be contaminated with unseen paint particles that get on a child’s hands, their toys, bottles, cups, and other items which end up in their mouths.

 Home repairs that create even a small amount of lead dust are enough to put your family at risk.

 Exterior lead-based paint products often contained more lead than interior paints.
 Over time, paint chips, flakes, and dust mix into the soil surrounding the home.
 Lead is not biodegradable - it doesn’t vanish over time.

-Consequently, children playing around the house, food growing in a nearby garden, the HVAC system, or dirt dragged inside from outdoors are all potential lead contaminates.
+Consequently, children playing around the house, food growing in a nearby garden, the HVAC system, or dirt dragged inside from outdoors are all potential contaminates.

 The highest risk is damage to brain development, but lead paint poisoning can affect almost every system and organ in the body.

 Pregnant women can even pass it to unborn children.